Kingxukai/linux/Documentation/virt/kvm/locking.rst

 :Arch:          any (only needed on x86 though)
 :Protects:      any arch-specific fields of memslots that have to be modified
                 in a ``kvm->srcu`` read-side critical section.
-:Comment:       must be held before reading the pointer to the current memslots,
+:Comment:       must be held before reading the woke pointer to the woke current memslots,
-                until after all changes to the memslots are complete
+                until after all changes to the woke memslots are complete

 ``wakeup_vcpus_on_cpu_lock``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^